 UPDATE: October 2018

 I'm now using florescent green pinstripe tape on my red dot sight guns to contrast with the dot while still using red on my non-optic guns.
-I've also simplified the process of installing the 1/4" pinstripe tape by using a 1/16" hole punch to cut out the hole for the tritium lamp to show through, and then a larger 1/8" hole punch to cut the outside edge into a perfect circle.
+I've also simplified the installation process by using a 1/16" hole punch to cut out the hole for the tritium lamp to show through, and then a larger 1/8" hole punch to cut the outside edge into a perfect hi-viz ring.
 The 1/8" outside diameter will fit most tritium front sight posts without any trimming.
-Once the pinstripe tape has been punched out, gently position it on the front sight and press it down firmly with your finger.
+Once the hi-viz ring has been punched out, gently position it on the front sight post and press it down firmly with your finger.
 You may have to add a little heat to activate the adhesive depending on the brand of tape that you use.
 Once the hi-viz ring is in position it can be sealed onto the front sight post by putting a little dab of clear fingernail polish over it.
 This keeps it protected from most cleaning solutions and lube, but is easily removed with a little fingernail polish remover.